Lil Lotus

 John Elias Villagran III (born March 1, 1994), known professionally as Lil Lotus (stylized as LiL Lotus) is an American rapper and record producer from Dallas, Texas.
 He has released two solo studio albums, four solo EPs, three collaborative EPs and an additional two EPs as a part of the alternative hip hop group Boyfriendz and three EPs as a member of the post-hardcore band If I Die First.
+In 2026, he became the lead vocalist of From First to Last.

 Beginning his career playing in multiple local Texas metalcore bands, he began an acoustic solo career in 2016 under the name Tremor.
 After posting a number of songs on SoundCloud he became increasingly influenced by the emerging emo rap scene on the platform, which led to him taking on the Lil Lotus moniker and associating with members and affiliates of GothBoiClique.

 Early life

 John "Elias" Villagran grew up in Pleasant Grove, Dallas, Texas with devout Christian parents.
 In childhood, he and his family attended Fellowship Church.
 His father was a musician, who introduced him to a wide variety of musical styles including jazz, reggaeton and oldies.
 He became influenced to make music through groups like Linkin Park and Paramore, as well as various emo and heavy metal songs that his friend had put on an iPod that Villagran had stolen.
 He was eventually accepted into a music and arts high school and began being taught guitar by his father.
 By fourteen, he and his brother were performing praise and worship music at their church, which led to him forming a Christian melodic hardcore band.
 His first concert was at the Palladium Ballroom at fourteen, watching Paramore, the Starting Line and the Almost.
 He found himself doing fill-in spots for various acts in his local metalcore scene, including Be//Gotten and Azurah, as well as becoming a frequent user of drugs such as LSD and Xanax.
 When Villagran was eighteen, his father died, which led him to leave home and live in his car for the following two years.
 He spent much of this period parked in friends' driveways and talking to his mother once a month by phone call.
 After returning home, he commenced his fill-in roles, organising local concerts and working day jobs in factories.
 The birth of his son Luca led him to stop performing with bands and begin pursuing music solo.